 When seen through the prism of Gigantia's largely agricultural past, this makes perfect sense.
 Heavy manual labour on farms tended to demand bigger, stronger men, which was the origin of the desire for a big husband, for someone who could do all the heavy labour needed to provide a living on the farm; a good fat store was an advantage, as well, in doing the manual labour of sowing in spring, when overall food stores could have run low.
 The necessity of actually doing hard manual labour on farms limited the overall size men could reach, and generally kept most men from becoming very fat.

 Gigantean society developed settlements (trading and religious centres, many of which developed later into towns) and a merchant class at the same time; as trade grew, artisans settled into the towns along with the merchants, the settlements grew, and the merchant class grew steadily richer.
 As wealth accumulated in the developing urban centres, the social desire for a large man took on a newer, urban form.
 It started almost accidentally, as the richest merchant families would sometimes have a man or men engaged as clerk or accountant, whose duties would be chiefly non-physical tasks.
 These men, blessed with the same substantial frames and hearty appetites as their warehouseman brothers and farming cousins, but not having to do the attendant heavy physical labour of those vocations, ballooned into fatness, much to the pleasure of their merchant wives and employers.
 These occasional fat men soon became the sign of a profitable trading house; their superior girth serving as proof of the trading house's profitability.
 Status conscious merchants started specially exempting a man from physical labour, and keeping him well fed, as social "proof" of the success of their houses.
-This showed that they could afford to employ a man or men of whom no physical labour was expected.
+His substantial presence was physical proof that the Merchant, and her House, were wealthy enough that they could afford to keep a man - or if even better off, men - of whom no physical labour was expected.

 Thus, while big fat guys first appeared on Gigantean farms, the earliest appearance of extremely fat men in Gigantia was as the status-improving sons and husbands of wealthy merchants.
 Among the wealthiest female merchants there slowly appeared a fashion to keep a favoured male at leisure just for his size, assigning him only the lightest of clerking or retail jobs, or no job at all, in order that he could maximize his growth and girth; the merchant who thus "spared" him would ensure that this favoured man had a very public role of some sort, perhaps as head clerk or salesman or even doorman.
 (Some occupied a role that would be described today as being in public relations, or perhaps as being "chief publicist"; this role would be as a town-crier, developing a stentorian voice for advertising goods in the public bazaar.)
 Some big men from larger farms, or farms having on-site food processing, became commercial negotiators, as they had a quiet ability to negotiate well behind closed doors.
 A few merchants with financial interests, having fattened up well-muscled men in their mid-life, would use them as "Mr. Big" on their collection teams.